yatindra-krishna/Liaplus-ai/README.md

 **Risk 2: Leaky Secrets Management**
 What it is: Applications frequently require secrets such as passwords, API keys, and database credentials.
 Storing these directly in code or configuration files poses a significant risk, akin to hiding your house keys under the doormat.
 Impact: This can lead to unauthorized access, data breaches, and compromised systems.
-**Mitigation Strategies: **
+<h2>Mitigation Strategies:</h2>
-**Secrets Management Tools:** Utilize specialized tools designed to securely store and manage secrets.
+**<h3>Secrets Management Tools:</h3>** Utilize specialized tools designed to securely store and manage secrets.
 These tools encrypt sensitive information and regulate access, much like a secure safe for your valuables.
-**Environment Variables**: Keep secrets as environment variables and access them during runtime, which helps keep them out of the codebase.
+<h3>Environment Variables:</h3> Keep secrets as environment variables and access them during runtime, which helps keep them out of the codebase.
-**Avoid Hardcoding:** Never hardcode secrets directly into your code; it's similar to writing your bank PIN on a sticky note attached to your ATM card.
+<h3>Avoid Hardcoding:</h3> Never hardcode secrets directly into your code; it's similar to writing your bank PIN on a sticky note attached to your ATM card.
-**Regular Rotation:** Regularly change your secrets to minimize the impact of a potential breach, much like periodically changing the locks on your house.
+<h3>Regular Rotation:</h3>Regularly change your secrets to minimize the impact of a potential breach, much like periodically changing the locks on your house.
-**Compliance Alignment:** These practices help meet standards such as ISO 27001 (A.12.1 - Information Security Policies), GDPR (Article 32 - Security of processing), and SOC 2 (Common Criteria - Security).
+<h3>Compliance Alignment:</h3>These practices help meet standards such as ISO 27001 (A.12.1 - Information Security Policies), GDPR (Article 32 - Security of processing), and SOC 2 (Common Criteria - Security).

-**Risk 3: Vulnerable Dependencies  **
+<h3>Risk 3: Vulnerable Dependencies</h3>
 What it is: Modern applications depend on third-party libraries and components, which may harbor vulnerabilities that attackers can exploit.
 This is comparable to using building materials from a supplier who unknowingly provided defective parts.
 **Impact:** This can result in application compromise, data breaches, and denial-of-service attacks.